JuNi4/Bedwars/README.md

 ## Bedrock Edition

 The only way to play with this datapack on Bedrock is to host a server with a plugin like [Geyser](https://geysermc.org/) that allows Bedrock players to join a Java server.
+Playing on bedrock edition will cause some items to not appear correctly as item components are not available on bedrock edition.
+The items however, will still function like they normally would.

 # Custom Content
 To add custom content, visit the wiki (currently unavailable) for information on how to add your own maps, custom rotating item shop items, custom items for the regular item shop or custom team upgrades